AngusMcLure/PoolTestR/README.md

 ## Installation

-PoolTestR is now available on CRAN, so the easiest method of installation is
+PoolTestR is now available on the offical repository of R packages, CRAN, so can now be installed like any standard package; i.e. using the package manager in RStudio or the command:

 ```R
 install.packages("PoolTestR")